61 Virginis: Description

 61 Virginis is a fifth-magnitude G-type main-sequence star with a stellar classification of G7 V. It is faint but visible to the naked eye in the zodiac constellation of Virgo, close to Spica, the brightest star in the constellation.
 The designation 61 Virginis originated in the star catalogue of English astronomer John Flamsteed, as part of his Historia Coelestis Britannica.
 An 1835 account of Flamsteed's work by English astronomer Francis Baily noted that the star showed a proper motion.
-This made the star of interest for parallax studies, and by 1950 a mean annual value of 0.006″ was obtained, resulting in an distance of 170 pc.
+This made the star of interest for parallax studies, and by 1950 a mean annual value of 0.006″ was obtained, resulting in a distance of 170 pc.
 (Note: The distance in parsecs is obtained by inverting the parallax in arcseconds.
 For parallaxes in milliarcseconds, the value must be divided by 1000.)
 The present day result, obtained with data from the Gaia satellite, gives a parallax of 117.17 mas (0.117"), which corresponds to a distance of 8.534 pc.

 This star is similar in physical properties to the Sun, with around 93% of the Sun's mass, 99% of the radius, and 82% of the luminosity.
 The abundance of elements is also similar to the Sun, with the star having 101% of the Sun's proportion of iron to hydrogen.
 It is older than the Sun, around 7.7 billion years old, and is spinning with a leisurely projected rotational velocity of 4 km/s at the equator.
 On average, there is only a low level of activity in the stellar chromosphere and it is a candidate for being in a Maunder minimum state, but it was suspected as variable in 1988, and a burst of activity was observed between Julian days [24]54800 (29 November 2008) and 55220 (23 January 2010).

 The space velocity components of this star are U = –37.9, V = –35.3 and W = –24.7 km/s.
 61 Vir is orbiting through the Milky Way galaxy at a distance of 6.9 kpc from the core, with an eccentricity of 0.15.
 It is believed to be a member of the disk population.